looker-open-source/extension-examples/react/javascript/demo-extension-sdk/README.md

 # Demo Extension SDK

-This example usage of the Looker Extension SDK using javascript.
+This is an example of the Looker Extension SDK using javascript.
 It does NOT demonstrate how to use the core SDK in an extension.

 ## Getting Started for Development